kodi/splex/README.md

 Splex is a streaming log multiplexer for node.

-Pass in multiple files as aguments, to watch streaming in real time
+Pass in multiple files as aguments, and watch them stream all at once in a single window, nicely color coded by log file, or even separated in table-like format for easier reading.

 Example commands